robey/antsy/README.md

 +-----------------------+
 ````

-you could use a grid layout with 2 columns and 2 rows.
+...you could use a grid layout with 2 columns and 2 rows.
 The left column and top row are stretchy:

 ```
 const grid = new GridLayout(